 Margaret Corbin’s life was filled with hardship.
 When she was five years old, her home was attacked by hostile natives.
 Her father was killed and her mother was taken away, never to be seen again.
 She and her brother went to live with her uncle after that.

 After marriage, she followed her husband (John Corbin), a canon artilleryman to the battlefield.
 Like many wives (and children) who followed their army spouse or parent from camp to camp, she assisted in the war effort with her services.

-These soldier wives sewed, washed, nursed and cooked for the camp.
-Most notably, the bravest of these women like Margaret Corbin placed themselves in the front lines by bringing water to help the soldiers to cool overheated cannons during battle.
+These soldier wives sewed, washed, nursed, and cooked for the camp.
+Most notably, the bravest of these women like Margaret Corbin placed themselves in the front lines by bringing water to help the soldiers cool overheated cannons during battle.